 Parents need to be able to demonstrate they can meet the needs of their child/ren by arriving to contact on time and spending the time they have focused on that child/ren.

-Our workers cannot control who may attend the home during contact and this would present us with a higher level of unknown risk.
+Our workers cannot control who may attend the home during this would present us with a higher level of unknown risk.

 If the care plan is for the child/ren to be reunified home, contact can only be completed within the family home following completion of a risk assessment and with a working agreement completed by the social worker, with the family time team and with the parent/s around expectations during the contact.